Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Abstract

 \section{Abstract}

-Let $(M, \rho, \mu)$ be a metric measure space satisfying the doubling, reverse doubling and non-collapsing conditions, and $\mathscr{L}$ be a self-adjoint operator on $L^2 (M, d\mu)$ whose heat kernel $p_t (x,y)$ satisfy the small-time Gaussian upper bound, H\"{o}lder continuity and Markov property.
-In this paper, we give characterizations of inhomogeneous ``classical'' and ``non-classical'' Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$ in terms of continuous Littlewood-Paley and Lusin area functions defined by the heat semigroup, for full range of indices.
-This extends related classical results for Besov and Triebel-Lizorkin spaces on $\mathbb{R}^n$ to more general setting, and extends corresponding results of Kerkyacharian and Petrushev \cite{KP} to full range of indices.
+Let $(M, \rho, \mu)$ be a metric measure space satisfying the doubling, reverse doubling and noncollapsing conditions, and let $\mathscr{L}$ be a nonnegative self-adjoint operator acting on $L^2 (M, d\mu)$ whose heat kernel satisfies the small-time Gaussian upper bound, H\"{o}lder continuity and Markov property.
+In this paper, we establish new characterizations of the ``classical'' and ``nonclassical'' Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$ introduced by Kerkyacharian and Petrushev.
+More precisely, we obtain characterizations of these spaces in terms of continuous Littlewood-Paley and Lusin functions associated to the heat semigroup generated by $\mathscr{L}$, for complete range of indices.
+This extends related known results in the classical Euclidean setting to our general setting, and extends corresponding results in [Trans.
+Amer.
+Math.
+Soc. \textbf{367} (2015), 121--189] to complete range of indices.